Edited by: Juan Ruiz

 While JetBlue consistently leads the pack when it comes to customer satisfaction, there will always be complaints.
 So where does the majority stem from?

-The DOT Air Travel Consumer Report ranked JetBlue 11th best (of 16 major U.S. carriers) relating to consumer complaints in October 2020.
-While 11th best may not seem great, that’s only 7.17 complaints per 100,000 enplanements.
-This was significantly higher than the complaints received in October 2019, where JetBlue received 0.95 complaints per 100,000 enplanements; however, COVID-19 has had an impact on the data.
+The DOT Air Travel Consumer Report ranked JetBlue seventh best (of 10 major U.S. carriers) relating to consumer complaints in August 2022.
+While seventh best may not seem great, that’s only 9.73 complaints per 100,000 enplanements.
+This was a touch higher than the complaints received in August 2021, where JetBlue received 9.19 complaints per 100,000 enplanements.

 (These reported numbers may sound low, so we’ll explain a bit further.
 The DOT report states these statistics come from data compiled by the OAEP’s Aviation Consumer Protection Division.
 So, the above numbers are provided keeping in mind the majority of people aren’t filing official complaints but utilizing social media and the like to grumble… see consumer rankings/ratings above.)

-The same DOT analysis ranks JetBlue 10th out of 16 when it comes to mishandled baggage in October 2020 with 3.22 mishandled bags per 100,000 enplanements.
-Although JetBlue sits at the lower end of the scale, this is down from 4.99 mishandled bags per 100,000 enplanements in October 2019.
+The same DOT analysis ranks JetBlue sixth out of 10 when it comes to mishandled baggage in August 2022 with 0.59 mishandled bags per 100 enplanements.
+Although JetBlue sits at the middle of the pack, this is just slightly down from 0.60 mishandled bags per 100 enplanements in August 2021.

 All in all, it’s tough to beat JetBlue Airways when looking for an enjoyable low-cost airline experience.